Atharvpatil322/wanderlust/README.md

 - **Hotel Details** : View detailed information about each hotel, including descriptions, amenities, and pricing.
 - **Search Functionality** : Search for hotels by name, city, or country to find specific accommodation options.
 - **User Reviews** : Allow users to leave reviews and ratings for hotels they've visited.
-- **Admin Panel** : Access an admin dashboard to manage hotel listings, user accounts, and reviews.

 ### Technologies Used :
 **Frontend**